YifZhou/RECTE/docs/source/installation.rst

 * batman-package

-You may download the ``requirement.txt`` file and do
+You may download the ``requirements.txt`` file and do

 .. code-block::

-   pip install requirement.txt
+   pip install -r requirement.txt

 to ensure all requirements are satisfied.